 2 Language, identity and exploring the unknown

-We advocate a practice of noticing and working with the cracks and flaws in language as important in signalling when we are starting to explore the unknown.
+We advocate a practice of noticing and working with the cracks and flaws in our language as important in signalling to us when we are starting to explore the unknown.
 We can help each other in collaborative leadership by encouraging each other to explore further these issues that we find hard to communicate satisfactorily.